 Following the snaking slot canyon, swirled with red, purple, and gold sandstone, we entered the 2000-year old city of Petra.
 Once a trade hub linking China, India, and southern Arabia with Egypt, Greece, and Rome, this Nabataean kingdom was sophisticated, exotic, and in a league of its own.
 Temples, amphitheaters, and mausoleums were carved into the rock, so while other ancient sites have fallen to the elements, the facades of Petra have patinaed to perfection.
 One of the New Seven Wonders of the World and on just about everyone’s bucket list, Petra receives around 500,000 visitors a year.
 This would be 7 out of 7 wonders for us, but we didn’t just want to snap a photo of the iconic Treasury and call it a day.
-So we turned to A Piece of Jordan, a community-based tourism operator, showing travelers that Petra is more than an ancient relic but a destination alive with local culture and friendly Jordanians beyond the souvenir stalls.
+So we turned to A Piece of Jordan, a community-based tourism operator, to help us with our Petra Travel Guide, while simultaneously showing travelers that Petra is more than an ancient relic but a destination alive with local culture and friendly Jordanians beyond the souvenir stalls.
 We signed up for their three-day Cultural Heritage Eco Experience and it stole a piece of our heart.

 Dinner in a Local Home